Relativistic reconnection with effective resistivity: I. Dynamics and reconnection rate: Numerical methods

-where the electric field in the fluid frame is $\vec{e} = \Gamma \left[\,\vec{E} + \frac{1}{c}\vec{v}\times\vec{B}\right]$.
 Compared to \refeq{eq:eff_eta3}, this expression for the effective resistivity has no singularities and is completely determined by fluid quantities readily available at each time step (whereas the current density would in principle require to know the instantaneous value of the displacement current).
-More importantly, \refeq{eq:eff_eta4} has the benefit, with respect to \refeq{eq:eff_eta2}, of producing a profile of resistivity that systematically peaks within the current sheet and tends to smoothly decrease once dissipation uniforms the magnetic field profile (see once again Appendix~\ref{app:komissarov} for a detailed test), thus leading to a more physically motivated dynamics (despite the strong approximations used in its derivation).
+More importantly, \refeq{eq:eff_eta4} has the benefit of producing a profile of resistivity that systematically peaks within the current sheet and tends to smoothly decrease once dissipation uniforms the magnetic field profile (see Appendix~\ref{app:komissarov} for a 1D numerical test), thus leading to a physically motivated dynamics despite the strong approximations used in its derivation.